Skip to Content

 Below are some swaps and substitutions that can be made in this recipe:

 • Rolled Oats (GF) – This recipe turns out best with rolled or old-fashioned oats.
-You can use quick oats if that’s all you have, but you should reduce the amount of water or milk to 1/3 a cup.
+You can use quick oats if that’s all you have, but you should reduce the amount of water or milk to 1/3 of a cup.

 • Chia Seeds – If you don’t have chia seeds, you can omit them from this recipe.
-They absorb a lot of liquid though, so you will need to reduce the amount of water or milk to 1/3 cup to get the right consistency.
+They absorb a lot of liquid, though, so you will need to reduce the amount of water or milk to 1/3 cup to get the right consistency.

 • Brown Sugar – I prefer using light brown sugar in this recipe, but dark brown sugar or less refined sugar like coconut sugar would taste great too!

-• Greek Yogurt – Greek yogurt adds a wonderful creaminess to these oats along with a lot of protein.
-However, you can use any yogurt you like or dairy free yogurt!
+• Greek Yogurt – Greek yogurt adds a wonderful creaminess to these oats, along with a lot of protein.
+However, you can use any yogurt you like or dairy-free yogurt!
 You can also skip adding yogurt if you’re not a fan.

 • Blackberries – Blackberries add wonderful flavor and color.
 You can use fresh or frozen berries!
 I love using frozen berries because they naturally color the oats and give them a beautiful look once mixed in.

-• Milk – I prefer making these oats with skim milk but you can also use water or any dairy free milk.
+• Milk – I prefer making these oats with skim milk, but you can also use water or any dairy-free milk.

 • Lemon Zest – The lemon zest is optional, but it really brightens up the flavor of these overnight oats!